MASS CENTRAL RAIL TRAIL:

 Note; Waltham and Belmont's sections of the Mass Central Rail Trail are currently in the design phase as of 2020.
 Check out; BELMONT COMMUNITY PATH to see the planned route through Belmont and MCRT WALTHAM to see the planned route through Waltham.

-The paved Mass Central Rail Trail travels west from the old RR Trestle that crosses over Stony Brook and the active RR tracks.
+The paved Mass Central Rail Trail travels west through Weston from the old RR Trestle that crosses over Stony Brook and the active RR tracks.
 It follows an isolated, open power line corridor.
 Look right to spot a solar farm and left through a gap in the trees to spot Weston Station Pond.
 Pass an old RR Mileage Marker on your right at 0.6 miles (located every mile along the old rail bed) then cross a high berm over Cherry Brook.
 You then pass by the old Weston Depot parking lot before traveling underneath Church St at 0.9 miles.
 The trail diverts briefly off the old rail bed to avoid flooding issues before traveling through a tunnel underneath Conant Rd.
 You'll pass by another old RR Mileage Marker on your right at 1.6 miles before traveling underneath Concord Rd.
 Pass by the Jericho Town Forest parking area on your left at 2.2 miles.
 At 2.8 miles look right to spot an old RR rail holder.
-Cross Plain Rd at 3.2 miles, then look left to spot an old granite RR Whistle marker.
+Enter Wayland and cross Plain Rd at 3.2 miles, then look left to spot an old granite RR Whistle marker.
 Pass another old RR Mileage Marker on your right at 3.6 miles (N88/B16; Northampton 88 miles/Boston 16 miles) followed by an old cement RR Whistle marker on your right.
 Cross two more roads before passing by an old RR Freight House (old RR tracks) on your left and coming to Route 27 where a cross-light takes you over to the Wayland Depot parking lot at 4.5 miles.
 The old RR Depot is open.
 Old RR tracks still in place here.
 The trail continues west as stone-dust.
 Here you'll find an old RR switcher and just after crossing the old RR tracks on your left is the remains of an old RR Turntable.
 Pass another old RR Mileage Marker on your right at 4.6 miles (N87/B17).
 To your left is an old RR R Marker? followed by another old RR Switch.
 Pick up a wide cement trail as you pass by a shopping plaza before coming to Route 20 after 4.9 miles and the current end of the trail.

 Note; The survey work for construction of the final mile in Wayland from Route 20 to the Sudbury town line has been completed but construction is not yet funded.
 Wayland has remaining funds to rehabilitate the bridge over the Sudbury River.
 The timing for construction of the 9-mile long Sudbury/Hudson section of the MCRT- Wayside will be heavily influenced by the Energy Facilities Sitting Board decision to approve the building of an underground power line in the railroad right of way from Wayland/Sudbury line to Hudson.
 Once the power lines are installed, DCR will pave.